-c.
-Certified public accountants who performed accounting audit Hitake Fukuda, Designated Engagement Partner Satoshi Ogawa, Designated Engagement Partner
+Hitake Fukuda, Designated Engagement Partner Satoshi Ogawa, Designated Engagement Partner

-Composition of assistants engaged in audit service Assistants involved in the Company's accounting audit work are five certified public accountants and eight others. e.
-Policy and reasons on the appointment of Accounting Auditor
+Assistants involved in the Company's accounting audit work are four certified public accountants and seven others.

 The Company appoints an independent auditor based on a comprehensive consideration of the audit firm's business execution and quality control systems, the adequacy of audit operations and the level of audit fees.
 The Company believes that GYOSEI & CO. has a system in place to ensure the appropriate and reasonable accounting audit of the Company.